Capital punishment for homosexuality: Iraq

 Extrajudicial killings have occurred in Iraq.
 Cases include abductions, torture, rape and murder by vigilante mobs, militia and other perpetrators.
 LGBTQ people living in fear of their lives, campaigners Human Rights Watch (HRW) and IraQueer found.
 HRW's LGBTQ rights researcher Rasha Younes said: "LGBT Iraqis live in constant fear of being hunted down and killed by armed groups with impunity, as well as arrest and violence by Iraqi police, making their lives unliveable."

 Malaysia

 In Malaysia, extrajudicial murders of LGBTQ people have also occurred.
 There are no Malaysian laws that protect the LGBTQ persons from discrimination and hate crimes.

 Sub-Saharan Africa

 Instances of killings by mobs and vigilantes, family violence, and other abuse from the community towards LGBTQ persons have been reported in regions of Africa heavily influenced by conservative Christianity and Islam.
-Such incidents have occurred in: Algeria, Uganda, South Africa, Kenya, Liberia, Ghana, Cameroon, and Senegal.
-In some locations, police may be unlikely to intervene in incidents or take action on reported abuse; they are at times complicit in the anti-gay violence.
+Such incidents have occurred in: Algeria, Uganda, South Africa, Kenya, Liberia, Ghana, Nigeria, Cameroon, and Senegal.
+In some locations, police may be unlikely to intervene in incidents and are often complicit in reported abuse; they are at times complicit in the anti-gay violence.